 Case interview is position-specific.
 No general case questions (ex: profit went down 20%, why?).
 Expect simple calculations.
 Some knowledge of simple sales/marketing terminologies will be asset for non-business background applicants.

-I applied online and the process took 2 months – interviewed at ZS Associates in January 2013.
+I applied online.
+The process took 2+ months – interviewed at ZS Associates (Evanston, IL) in January 2013.

-I applied through a staffing agency and the process took 3 days - interviewed at ZS Associates in September 2008.
+I applied through an employee referral.
+The process took 1 day – interviewed at ZS Associates (Evanston, IL) in December 2012.

-I applied through college or university and the process took 1+ week – interviewed at ZS Associates in November 2011.
+I applied through college or university.
+The process took 1+ week – interviewed at ZS Associates (Evanston, IL) in November 2011.

 The second round of interviews was about a week or so after the first round, and there were two case-studies, a one-on-one behavioral interview with a principal, a demonstration session, and a one-on-one lunch.
 The whole process lasted about five hours.
 The cases in the second round were considerably more difficult, and were apparently fairly representative of the work the company does.
 I honestly found the cases to be dull, and I did not excel on them.
 As a result, I did not receive an offer.